 Related reading: Terraform tutorial: a complete guide.
 Covers state management, providers, modules, and the apply lifecycle in depth.

-A note on the BSL license.
-Terraform moved from the open source MPL 2.0 license to the Business Source License 1.1 (BSL) in August 2023.
-BSL is not closed source; the code is publicly visible on GitHub and free to use internally.
-Per the LICENSE file, the Change License is MPL 2.0 and applies four years from the date each version is published, so the earliest BSL versions convert to open source around 2027.
+BSL is not closed source.
+The code is publicly visible on GitHub and free to use internally.
+Per the LICENSE file, the Change License is MPL 2.0 and applies four years from the date each version is published, so early BSL versions begin converting to open source around 2027.
 The restriction applies specifically to companies building competing hosted services on top of Terraform.
 If you're using Terraform to manage your own infrastructure, the license change doesn't affect your day-to-day work.

 If your organization requires an OSI-approved open source license, OpenTofu is the community fork under Linux Foundation governance, licensed under MPL-2.0, actively maintained at version 1.11.6, and a drop-in replacement for Terraform 1.6 and earlier configurations.
+For many teams, the combination of BSL and IBM ownership is reason enough to evaluate it.

 Related reading: OpenTofu vs Terraform: a practical guide for enterprise teams.
 Decision framework for teams evaluating a migration.